access-ci-org/Toolkit-Docs/docs/toolkits/openstack-planning-guide.md

 [^1]: [Exosphere](https://gitlab.com/exosphere/exosphere) is developed independently of the core OpenStack projects, but included here for its focus on making OpenStack clouds more usable for researchers.

+TODO explain that each service can have multiple components

 #### Control Plane and Data Plane

 In a large distributed system like an OpenStack cloud, there is a logical separation between the Control Plane and Data Plane.
 The control plane consists of the set of OpenStack services (and their dependencies) that _manage_ users' resources on the cloud.
 The data plane consists of the users' resources themselves.
 The data plane includes virtual computers, networks, and various types of data storage.

+TODO talk about APIs

 First, let's look at the control plane.
 It's a sub-set of the diagram at the top of this page.